Message from the Superintendent

 Welcome!
 We are very excited about all of the great things happening in CHISD!
 We are committed to being a STUDENT CENTERED SCHOOL and preparing FUTURE READY STUDENTS.

-After several years of transition, our elementary reconfiguration efforts are complete.
-Chapel Hill ISD now services our elementary students with three PK-5 campuses: Jackson Elementary, Kissam Elementary, and Wise Elementary Fine Arts Magnet.
+Chapel Hill ISD services our elementary students in three PK-5 campuses: Jackson Elementary, Kissam Elementary, and Wise Elementary Fine Arts Magnet.
 All three campuses provide outstanding programs to meet the unique needs of our students.
 Our elementary principals are focused on providing our students with engaging classrooms and a wealth of experiences to assist in their academic growth.
+The Wise Elementary Fine Arts Magnet Campusserves students from the Jackson and Kissam enrollment zones.
+Parents may choose to apply for their child to attend the Wise Fine Arts Magnet.
+For more information, contact the Wise Campus.

-Chapel Hill Middle School, in collaboration with the University of Texas at Tyler, will continue to offer an outstanding after-school enrichment program to interested students.
+Chapel Hill Middle School, in collaboration with the University of Texas at Tyler, offers an outstanding after-school enrichment program to interested students.
 If you have a student at CHMS and haven’t heard of this opportunity, you will want to learn about this unique program!
 In addition, CHMS offers a number of courses not typically offered to middle school students.
 Why?
 We believe that students that are involved (i.e. dance, theatre, web design, engineering/problem solving) are more successful in school.

 I want you to know that CHISD is committed to preparing your child with the necessary skills for success in the 21st Century!
 In fact, you may have heard a lot of talk about 21st Century Skills in education recently and may have wondered what these skills are and why these skills are important to your child.
 In order for our students to be successful in today’s life and work environments, they will require far more thinking skills and content knowledge.
 Our students must have the ability to navigate the complex life and work environments in our globally competitive information age.
 This will require us to provide real world learning that will equip our students with specific skills to survive in the 21st Century in careers that have not even been created.